8 of 11:

 Sheen was previously married to model Donna Peele between 1995 and 1996.
 They have no children together.
 Sheen wed his third wife, Brooke Mueller, in 2008.
 She gave birth to their twin sons, Bob and Max, in March 2009.

-(Pictured: Charlie Sheen on his uStream webcast 'Sheen's Corner Episode 3, Torpedoes of Truth Part 2' on Monday, March 7, 2011. / Charlie Sheen appears in a scene from the 1986 movie 'Ferris Bueller's Day Off.')
+(Pictured: Charlie Sheen talks to OTRC.com at the premiere of 'Anger Management' in Los Angeles on June 26, 2012. / Charlie Sheen on his uStream webcast 'Sheen's Corner Episode 3, Torpedoes of Truth Part 2' on Monday, March 7, 2011. / Charlie Sheen appears in a scene from the 1986 movie 'Ferris Bueller's Day Off.')